Can You Build Against Your Neighbor’s Wall in NYC(Last Updated On: April 18, 2019)

 NYC Zoning Restrictions for Abutting Buildings

-The new building must abut for at least 50% the depth of the neighboring building’s wall.
+The neighbors building must abut the property line for at least 50% of its length.

 The side yard can be waived for the abutting side.
 You must provide a side yard on any side that is not abutting.